-Since the Bootstrap CSS and JavaScript files are part of their own repository, they are not shipped within this package.
-Furthermore, as they are not part of the PyPI network, they have to be installed through another package manager, namely bower.
+Since the Bootstrap CSS and other JavaScript files are part of their own repositories, they are not shipped within this package.
+Furthermore, as they are not part of the PyPI network, they have to be installed through the Node Package Manager, npm.